I haven’t wrote anything for awhile. So I will update briefly about my current travels. I am now living in The Hague in the Netherlands.

 Tall, leggy, males and females.
 Lots of the women have long blonde hair.
 They look so relaxed and at ease as they cycle around the city.
 CYCLISTS RULE in this city, there are wide red bike lanes next to pedestrian pavements.
 The only problem when you first arrive is that you might step onto the cyclist lane BY MISTAKE and notice 6 cyclists heading straight for you.
 You soon get used to it.
 I will probably buy a bike in the near future but until then I use the tram or train.
 Where I live though is walkable to both the city and the beaches.
 I found a nice 1920’s apartment with rooftop terrace through Airbnb.
 Inside there are 2 steep winding staircases.
 I did slip on the stairs once and fell on my butt – ouch! and no I wasn’t drunk haha…

 The Hague is so much nicer ( I think) than Amsterdam.
 There’s a nice long white beach (The Strand) that stretches for 11 km (6.8miles) along the coast, with the North Sea just steps away.
 The quieter beaches can be accessed from different locations in the Westduin Park.
 If you walk or run the 11 km beach you will notice that there are 12 different styles of beach on this same strip.
 Most popular for tourists is Scheveningen at one end of the beach and Kijkduin at the other.
 But if you want quiet there are lots of areas to choose from.
 There are 3 nudist beaches and 7 dog beaches, lots of family oriented places, beach bars, barbeques, pizza or coffee bars, trampolines, kite surfing, tents, you name it they have it.
-I like the wooden bike carriage that people use to hold a few kids.
+I like the wooden bike carriage that people use to cycle their kids around in.
 Each beach entrance is marked from ‘Strandslag 1’ to ‘Stranslag 12’.
 I stumbled on one of the nudist beaches one day.
 Clothing is optional.

 Westduin Park runs behind the coastline with sand dunes, cycle and walking paths and horse trails.
 There’s a group of Scottish cows that roam around the park, their main purpose being to keep the grass short and to improve the soil with their manure.
 Don’t be alarmed when you first see them they are harmless.
 Just keep walking or cycling.